Thank you for reading our post, please rate this article at the end.

 Always declare something, even if you’re slightly above the limit or have bought nothing.
 It’s better to stop at a border liquor store and buy something.

-Border agents will be hard-pressed to believe you made all your way to the south and didn’t even bring a thing while you were there.
+Border agents will be hard-pressed to believe you made it to the south and didn’t even bring a thing while you were there.

-The trick is to be truthful but don’t give extra info or answer the questions they didn’t ask.
+The trick is to be truthful, but don’t provide extra information or answer questions that weren’t asked.

 -